DallanQ/sagrada/QA.md

 [solo-mode-ai-dice-and-turns](https://boardgamegeek.com/thread/2498441/solo-mode-ai-dice-and-turns)

 > In the solo mode.
 It looks like I draw four dice from the bag.
 I play two dice and place two on the score track.
 Does each AI die take up a turn track spot?

-No.
+No, each AI die does not take up a turn track spot in solo mode.

-> Or, do I still take ten full turns but add all the dice for the AI score?
+> Do I still take ten full turns but add all the dice for the AI score?

 Yes.
 Also, if you can't place a die in a round, it is also added to the score track and therefore to the AI score.